 People often use the words power and energy interchangeably, when in fact these two words mean very different things.

-Power is a rate–just like meters per second, miles per hour, or gallons per minute are rates.
-Power is the rate at which work is done and can be calculated using the equation
+Power is a rate–just like meters per second, miles per hour, and gallons per minute are rates.
+Power is the rate at which energy is transferred or work is done.
+It can be calculated using the equation

 The base unit of power is the watt (W), which is equal to one joule per second (1 W = 1 J/s).

-We can think of energy, on the other hand, as a quantity–just like gallons or meters are quantities.
-Energy refers to the quantity of work performed.
+We can think of energy, on the other hand, as a quantity–just like gallons and meters are quantities.
+Energy refers to the amount of energy transferred or work performed.
 The base unit of energy is the joule (J).
-If you know power and length of time, you can calculate energy by rearranging the power expression in the following way:
+You can calculate energy by rearranging the power expression in the following way:

 In this experiment, you will explore power and energy.
 You will learn how power and energy are related to each other.
 You will use this knowledge and the data-collection software to measure the power and calculate the amount of electrical energy generated by a small wind turbine.

-Understand the difference between power and energy and the common units used for each.
+- Understand the difference between power and energy.

-Calculate the amount of electrical energy generated by a wind turbine over time.
+- Calculate the amount of electrical energy generated by a wind turbine during a time period.